solutious/solutious.github.com/blog/_posts/ruby/2009-06-19-net-ssh-repository.md

   make 'SysV'
 end
 {% endhighlight %}
-*A configuration snippet from [solutious-ebstest](http://github.com/solutious/ebstest/tree/2009-06-19) demonstrating Rudy's shell script style DSL.*
+<span class="graphicSubtext">A configuration snippet from my <a href="http://github.com/solutious/ebstest/tree/2009-06-19" title="GitHub: EBS Test respository">Amazon EBS test</a> demonstrating Rudy's shell script style DSL.</span>

-I really appreciate the time Jamis has put in to Net::SSH and I want to make sure the library continues to be maintained.
-Some back story: A few weeks ago I ran into a connection problem with Solaris.
+A few weeks ago I ran into a connection problem with Solaris.
 The issue was related to the encryption modes supported by Net::SSH and was [first reported](http://rubyforge.org/tracker/index.php?func=detail&aid=23742&group_id=274&atid=1123) back in January.
 Luckily a patch was recently posted by Denis Bernard which I reviewed and applied to my local copy.
 Problem solved.

 Well, my initial problem was solved but not the greater problem of Net::SSH maintenance.
+I really appreciate the time Jamis has put in to Net::SSH and I want to make sure the library continues to be maintained.

 ## A New Repository##